Igor Stravinsky: Work with Dushkin

-While touring in Germany, Stravinsky visited his publisher's home and met the violinist Samuel Dushkin, who convinced him to compose the Violin Concerto with Dushkin's help on the solo part.
-Impressed by Dushkin's virtuosic ability and understanding of music, the composer wrote more music for violin and piano and rearranged some of his earlier music to be performed alongside the Concerto while on tour until 1933.
-That year, Stravinsky received another ballet commission from Ida Rubenstein for a setting of a poem by André Gide.
+While touring in Germany, Stravinsky visited his publisher's home and met Polish-American violinist Samuel Dushkin, who convinced him to compose the Violin Concerto with the latter's help on the solo part.
+Impressed by Dushkin's virtuosic ability and understanding of music, Stravinsky wrote more music for violin and piano, and rearranged some of his earlier music to be performed alongside the Concerto while on tour until 1933.
+That year, Stravinsky received another ballet commission from Rubenstein for a setting of a poem by French writer André Gide.
 The resulting melodrama Perséphone only received three performances in 1934 due to its lukewarm reception, and Stravinsky's disdain towards the work was evident in his later suggestion that the libretto be rewritten.
 In June of that year, Stravinsky became a naturalized French citizen, protecting all his future works under copyright in France and the United States.
-His family subsequently moved to an apartment on the Rue du Faubourg Saint-Honoré in Paris, where he began writing a two-volume autobiography with the help of Walter Nouvel, published in 1935 and 1936 as Chroniques de ma vie.
+The Stravinsky family subsequently moved to an apartment on the Rue du Faubourg Saint-Honoré, where he began writing a two-volume autobiography with the help of Walter Nouvel, published in 1935 and 1936 as Chroniques de ma vie.

 After the short run of Perséphone, Stravinsky embarked on a successful three-month tour of the United States with Dushkin; he visited South America for the first time the following year.
-The composer's son Soulima was an excellent pianist, having performed the Capriccio in concert with his father conducting.
-Continuing a line of solo piano works, the elder Stravinsky composed the Concerto for Two Pianos to be performed by them both, and they toured the work through 1936.
+Soulima was an excellent pianist, having performed the Capriccio in concert with Stravinsky conducting.
+Continuing a line of solo piano works, Stravinsky composed the Concerto for Two Pianos to be performed by them both, and they toured the work through 1936.
 Around this time came three American-commissioned works: the ballet Jeu de cartes for Balanchine, the Brandenburg Concerto-like work Dumbarton Oaks, and the lamenting Symphony in C for the Chicago Symphony Orchestra's 50th anniversary.
-Stravinsky's last years in France from late 1938 to 1939 were marked by the deaths of his eldest daughter, his wife, and his mother, the former two from tuberculosis.
+Stravinsky's last years in France from late 1938 to 1939 were marked by the deaths of Ludmila, Yekaterina, and Anna, the former two from tuberculosis.
 In addition, the increasingly hostile criticism of his music in major publications (Note: A notable example was the June 1939 issue of La Revue musicale, which featured an article by ballet master Serge Lifar that began by praising Stravinsky's genius but turned to criticizing his music as unfit for dance and "positively anti-dance".
-Stravinsky's colleagues were agitated by Lifar's article, threatening to disallow publication of their material in La Revue musicale's issue, but nothing happened in order to prevent a scandal.) and failed run for a seat at the Institut de France further dissociated him from France, and shortly after the beginning of World War II in September 1939 he moved to the United States.
+Stravinsky's colleagues were agitated by Lifar's article, threatening to disallow publication of their material in La Revue musicale's issue, but nothing happened in order to prevent a scandal.) and failed run for a seat at the Institut de France further dissociated him from France, and shortly after the beginning of World War II in September 1939, he moved to the United States.